 To apply the stretch effect, Cavazos double-clicked the smart object layer to open it, and pasted the selection.
 Next, he used the Move tool, with Show Transform Controls enabled, and rotated the selection 90 degrees.
 He used Shift+Alt (Windows), Shift+option (macOS), and dragged to stretch the selection, moved it to the top, and saved the effect before closing the Smart Object window.

 With the Smart Object layer selected, Cavazos applied the default Polar Coordinates (Filter > Distort > Polar Coordinates) to transform the horizontal stretch effect into a circular one.

 STEP 5: ADD STREAKS OF LIGHT

-Cavazos added streaks of color to the stretch effect.
+Cavazos spends much of his time adding streaks of color to the stretch effect.
 He used a Marquee tool to select a portion of the model and added the selection to the Smart Object.
 In the example below, he chose a portion of the shirt, stretched it, then used the Eraser (set to a soft brush) to blend the effect.
 He repeated these steps to add more color to the stretch transformation.